Monday, October 14, 2024

 Lakes District - a few shots taken from the moving van

-I was keen to see the Lakes District which we reached via a delightful little port, Maryport.
+I was keen to see the Lakes District which we reached via the delightful little port of Maryport.
 Maryport was largely uninhabited until the arrival of the Romans around 70 AD and the town was later established ~122AD as a command and supply base for defending the western extremity of Hadrian’s wall.
 Then it was on to the Lakes District - it was very disappointing.
-What we saw was lovely but I thought it would be relatively quiet - it’s off-season right?
+What we saw was lovely but I thought it would be relatively quiet - it was off-season right?
 Hah!
-The villages were wall to wall people and the traffic almost bumper to bumper - but we weren't there to see or wander the villages, cute as they may have been (from a moving vehicle).
-Maybe an exaggeration but the traffic made it difficult to find a spot to enjoy the scenery even if you could find a place to pull off the road.
-The visit was capped off by not being able to park the van anywhere over night.
+The villages were wall-to-wall people and the traffic almost bumper to bumper - but we weren't there to see or wander the villages, cute as they may have been (from a moving vehicle).
+Maybe an exaggeration but the traffic made it difficult to find a spot to enjoy the scenery - that's if you could find a place to pull off the road.
+The visit was capped off by not being able to park the van anywhere overnight.
 It was either in a 'cow paddock' or a layby.
-All the caravan parks were onsite only.
+All the caravan parks in the district were onsite only.

-Being us, we were very anxious to escape tourist-ville so I searched my maps and found a spot which looked remote - the Isle of Walney, a wee island off the west coast of England in the Irish Sea at the southern tip of the Furness Peninsula (Cumbria).
+Being us, we were very anxious to escape tourist-ville milieu so I searched my maps and found a spot which looked remote - the Isle of Walney, a wee island off the west coast of England in the Irish Sea at the southern tip of the Furness Peninsula (Cumbria).
 We were away from it all in a sense!
-A delightful place with a caravan park where we spent a few lazy days soaking up the tranquility, space and the views - and they had a bar and restaurant on site!
-And just 1km or so down the road is the South Walney Nature reserve where we spent many hours exploring course.
+A delightful place with a caravan park where we spent a few lazy days soaking up the tranquillity, space and the views - and they had a bar and restaurant on site!
+And just 1km or so down the road was the South Walney Nature Reserve where we spent many hours exploring of course.

 Away from it all on the Isle of Walney